Skip to content

 No logbook

-We calculate the reimbursement based on either a logbook or the vehicle’s value when it was brought into the company, and the number of days it’s available for private use.
+We calculate the reimbursement based on either a logbook or on the vehicle’s GST-inclusive value when it was brought into the company, and the number of days it’s available* for private use.
 The reimbursement is then recorded as a separate income line in the company’s financial statements (it’s considered income because the company is receiving compensation from the director or shareholder).
+It's important to note that GST is also payable on the reimbursement.

-Exceptions to this rule exist where a vehicle serves a specific function, which cannot take passengers (considered an exempt vehicle) and the vehicle has private usage that is minor, infrequent and irregular.
+*Availability for private use: shareholders reimburse the company for any day that the vehicle is 'available' to them, which includes when the vehicle sits in their driveway.
+Exceptions to this rule exist where a vehicle serves a specific function, which cannot take passengers (considered an exempt vehicle), and the vehicle has private usage that is minor, infrequent and irregular.

 The FBT contribution also applies to non-shareholder employees.
 Their benefit falls under the Fringe Benefits Tax (FBT) regime and is accounted for similarly.